gakimball/spacedoc/docs/overview.md

 ## Overview

-Spacedoc parses a glob of Markdown files, pulls in relevant documentation from Sass and JavaScript files, and combines it all into one JSON object, which is passed to a Handlebars template that renders the final HTML page.
+Spacedoc parses a glob of Markdown files, pulls in relevant documentation from Sass and JavaScript files, and combines it all into one JSON object, which is passed to a Pug template that renders the final HTML page.

 A typical documentation page will look like this: